 - Store food products in sealed containers at the proper temperature.

-- Make sure there is a routine cleaning policy (sweeping, mopping, drain cleaning, waste removal, etc.).
+- Ensure a routine cleaning policy (sweeping, mopping, drain cleaning, waste removal, etc.).

 - Conduct a deep cleaning and decluttering at least twice a year.